BETTY BLUE - DIRECTOR'S CUT (1991)

 Watch BETTY BLUE at home TODAY - select the logo👇🏼

-Betty Blue is a 1986 French erotic psychological drama film.
+Betty Blue is a 1986 French erotic psychological drama film - re-relased in this Director's Cut version in 1991.
 Its original French title is 37° 2 le matin, meaning "37.2°C (100°F) in the morning".
-The film was directed by Jean-Jacques Beineix and stars Béatrice Dalle and Jean-Hugues Anglade.
+The film is directed by Jean-Jacques Beineix and stars Béatrice Dalle and Jean-Hugues Anglade.
 It is based on the 1985 novel of the same name by Philippe Djian.
 The film was the eighth highest-grossing film of the year in France.

 A young woman whose passionate affair with handyman and would-be writer inexorably drifts towards tragedy as she becomes increasingly unbalanced.